amegahed/NativeBio/INSTALL.md

 ## Install Video Support

-For generating thumbnails for video files and for extracing video file metadata, Sharedigm uses the FFMpeg library.
+For generating thumbnails for video files and for extracing video file metadata, this application uses the FFMpeg library.

 1. Install the FFMpeg Framework
 Follow the instructions on [https://ffmpeg.org](https://ffmpeg.org) for installing the ImageMagick library on your particular platform.

 2. Configure Your Server to Use FFMpeg
-Once you have installed the FFMpeg library, you may need to configure your Sharedigm server to know where the FFMpeg executables are on your file system.
+Once you have installed the FFMpeg library, you may need to configure your server to know where the FFMpeg executables are on your file system.
 There are two executables that are used:

   - ffmpeg - this is an executable used to perform video operations.
   - ffprobe - this is an executable used to query video metadata.

-To configure the path to these executables, open the .env file in the root directory of your Sharedigm server directory and set the following two values:
+To configure the path to these executables, open the '.env' file in the 'services/' directory and set the following two values:

 ```
 APP_FFMPEG_BINARY_PATH=/usr/local/bin/ffmpeg